-Islamabad-Bound PIA Flight From Saudi Carrying Pak PM Sharif Diverted To Lahore, Inconveniencing Other Passengers
+Islamabad-bound PIA flight from Saudi carrying Pak PM Sharif diverted to Lahore, inconveniencing other passengers

 After offloading about 79 passengers, the flight eventually took off for Islamabad and landed at the Islamabad International Airport at 11:17 pm instead of 10:30 pm.

 Prime Minister Sharif was in Saudi Arabia on his first foreign visit after assuming charge last month.
-(Agencies)
+(PTI)

+Islamabad-bound PIA flight from Saudi carrying Pak PM Sharif diverted to Lahore, inconveniencing other passengers

+LAHORE, Apr 10: An Islamabad-bound PIA flight carrying Pakistan Prime Minister Shehbaz Sharif, Punjab Chief Minister Maryam Nawaz and a high-level delegation back from their visit to Saudi Arabia was diverted to Lahore airport, causing inconvenience to hundreds of other passengers, according to a media report on Wednesday.